Cedella Booker

-Sidilla Editha "Cedella" Booker (née Malcolm and previously Marley) (July 23, 1926 – April 8, 2008) was a Jamaican singer and writer.
-She was the mother of reggae musician Bob Marley.
+Sidilla Editha "Cedella" Booker (previously Marley, née Malcolm; 23 July 1926 – 8 April 2008) was the mother of reggae musician Bob Marley.

 Biography

-Booker was born Cedilla Editha Malcolm in Rhoden Hall, Saint Ann Parish, Jamaica, daughter of Albertha Whilby and Omeriah Malcolm, a farmer, "bush doctor", and one of the most respected residents of Nine Mile.
+Booker was born Sidilla Editha Malcolm in Rhoden Hall, Saint Ann Parish, Jamaica, the daughter of Albertha Whilby and Omeriah Malcolm, a farmer, "bush doctor", and one of the most respected residents of Nine Mile.
 Her paternal grandfather was Robert "Uncle Day" Malcolm, who descended from the Coromantee (or Akan) slaves shipped to Jamaica from the Gold Coast, today known as Ghana, in the late seventeenth and early eighteenth centuries.
-At 18, Cedella Malcolm married 59 year old Norval Sinclair Marley, a white Jamaican of English and rumored Syrian Jewish descent, whose father's family came from England; the family of his mother, Ellen Marley (née Bloomfield), came from the Levant.
-She became pregnant with his son, Robert Nesta (whose second given name "Nesta" means "wise messenger").
-Norval Marley was an officer as well as the plantation overseer.
-His family applied constant pressure, however, and although he provided financial support for them, the Captain seldom saw his wife and son.
-Bob was ten years old when Norval died of a heart attack in 1955 at age 70.
-Cedella and Bob then moved to Trenchtown, a slum neighborhood in Kingston.
-This was the only place Booker could afford to live at the time, being a young woman moving from the country to the big city on her own.
+At 18, she married 59-year-old Norval Sinclair Marley, a white Jamaican of English descent.
+She became pregnant with their son, Robert Nesta (whose middle name "Nesta" means "wise messenger").
+After Norval's death in 1957, Booker and her son moved to Trenchtown, a slum neighborhood in Kingston.
+This was the only place Booker could afford to live at the time, being a young woman moving from the country to the city.